marekp0/flassh/README.md

 ./script.sh | srv::tee file.txt
 ```

-For more examples, see the [syntax overview](doc/syntax-overview.md) page.

 ## Features
-*Note: flassh is still in the early stages of development.
-Many important
-features are currently missing, and things may break without warning.*
  * Run commands on multiple ssh hosts from a single script
  * Pipe stdin/stdout/stderr between processes on any host